cknig7/getting-cleaning-data/README.md

 	1. Download and unzip the data
 	2. Set your R working directory to the directory of your unzipped data files

-Run_analysis.R outputs a file “tidy.csv” to your working directory that contains the average of each variable (from Step 4) for each activity and each subject.
+	3. Run run_analysis.R, which outputs a file "tidy.csv" to your working directory